 Drosophyllum lusitanicum was previously placed with other sundew species in the Droseraceae family of plants, but as a result of DNA analysis, has now been placed in a category of its own - Drosophyllaceae.

-The specimens on this page were photographed in early April in the western Algarve.
+The specimens shown on this page were photographed during early April in the western Algarve.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.